List of The Bold and the Beautiful characters introduced in the 2000s: Samantha Kelly

 Samantha Kelly was played by Sydney Penny from 2003 to 2005.
 Richard Simms from Soaps She Knows noted how Samantha left the show in 2005 with Hector and had an "incredibly short shelf [life]".

 Samantha was brought onto the canvas at Stephanie's behest as a potential love interest for Ridge in 2003.
 An attempt to distract him from Brooke - who was being wooed by Nick at the time - Samantha's overtures ultimately failed and she was largely a character used for exposition dialogue until the death of her small pomeranian dog 'Pucci' in 2004.
 This revealed that Samantha had a daughter who she believed to have died, but when she ran into Hector Ramirez - the father of said child - she realised that her mother had lied about her daughter's death and that she was very much alive.
 Samantha met her daughter Caitlin, then she and Hector became engaged, but their romance seemingly fizzled out, Samantha leaving town in 2005 with Caitlin in tow, leaving Hector behind to romance recently back-from-the-dead Taylor Hayes.

 April Knight

 April Knight is the twin sister of Amber Moore.
 As with Amber, the role was portrayed by Adrienne Frantz in 2003.

 Nick Marone

 Nick Marone is a fictional character who was originated by Jack Wagner on March 28, 2003.
 Much of Nick's storylines has revolved around his relationships with Bridget Forrester, her mother Brooke Logan, Brooke's sisters Donna and Katie Logan, and Brooke's longtime rival Taylor Hayes.
 Wagner departed without on-screen explanation, following speculation that he was taken off his contract.
 In April 2025, it was announced Wagner would reprise the role for a "story arc".
-Nick returned on June 16.
+Nick returned during the June 16 episode.